SPARCRequest Service Catalog

 - Innovates processes to increase the quality and efficiency of translational research, particularly of multisite trials

 Translation, as defined by NCATS, is the process of turning observations in the laboratory, clinic and community into interventions that improve the health of individuals and the public — from diagnostics and therapeutics to medical procedures and behavioral changes.

-Request a Training Consultation or Letter of Support from the CTSC Administration.
+Request a Training Consultation, Letter of Support, Grant Writing Consultation, or Research and Impact Evaluation from the CTSC Administration.

 Our clinical research units aim to facilitate timely and responsible completion of human studies from conception through completion and effectively disseminate key findings through responsible and reproducible research.

 As one of the two largest, cross-institutional components, the goal of the CTSC Community and Collaboration (C&C) component is to foster effective multidisciplinary investigative teams enriched with our diversity of stakeholder communities, to address, together, the health and health care priorities of our population.
 The CTSC C&C seeks to institutionalize team science with community and stakeholder engagement as a normative approach to research across CWRU and its health system partners.

 Dissemination & Implementation (D&I) of research evidence should result in measurable improved outcomes in broad domains as outlined in the Translational Science Benefits Model, including clinical and medical, community and public health, economic, and policy and legislative benefits.
 Schedule a consultation to integrate D&I into your research.